section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 ### Prerequisites

-- You should have some basic knowledge of JavaScript.
+- Some basic knowledge of JavaScript.

-- You should have [Node.js](#https://nodejs.org/en/) installed on your computer.
+- [Node.js](#https://nodejs.org/en/) installed on your computer.

 ### Overview